elblogbruno/NotionAI-MyMind/README.md

 ```
 - Step 3.
 Run the server.
 ```
-python server.py \\Python 3.5 or up needed.
+python server.py \\Python 3.5 to versions 3.8 supported.
 ```

+## Post-installing steps

-- Step 4.
+- Step 1.
 Create Notion Database.
 It must have this properties selected and add more properties if you want, but the selected ones must exist.
 (AITagsText (text) and URL (url property))
 ![Notion Screen](/doc/notion-database-howto.jpg)

-- Step 5.
-Go to your servers IP and fill the data needed (Token, Notion Database URL and clarifai api key).
+- Step 2.
+Go to your servers IP and fill the data needed (Token, Notion Database URL and clarifai api key) (The url will be opened automatically if you don't know what url it is).

 ![Options Screen](/doc/options_python.png)

-- Step 6.
+- Step 3.
 Load the extension on your chromium Browser or download from chrome or firefox [store](#extensions)

 ![Extension Screen](/doc/extension_howto.png)

-- Step 7.
+- Step 4.
 Change the config of your extension to your local server IP.
 ![Settings Screen](/doc/settings_howto.png)

-- Step 8.
+- Step 5.
 ENJOY!

 ## Docker-Compose
 You can run the server on docker container.
 Change the [SERVER_PORT] variable with the desired port to run the server with.
 Then simply call `docker-compose up -d`.